doppelganger9/blog/content/blog/2019/03/20/index.md

 title: This blog is built with Gatsby.
 date: "2019-03-20T06:00:00.000Z"
 published: true
-description: "A post about why I choosed GatsbyJS to build this blog.
+description: "A post about why I chose GatsbyJS to build this blog.
 And some weird thoughts about writing."
 tags: [ "Gatsby", "meta" ]
 ---

-*NOTE: this should have been one of my first post, so it's kind of a "pilot" post.*
+*NOTE: this should have been one of my first posts, so it's kind of a "pilot" post.*

 ## What is